barchart/documentation-generator/README.md

 documentation serve
 ```

+### Compatibility

+This tool should be compatible with Node.js version 14.
+This tool has not been tested with Node.js version 16.

 ### Package Managers

-This tool is a *public* module on NPM, named [@barchart/documentation-generator](https://www.npmjs.com/package/@barchart/documentation-generator).
+This tool is a *public* package on NPM, named [@barchart/documentation-generator](https://www.npmjs.com/package/@barchart/documentation-generator).

 ### License